Assistant Property Manager (Community Manager)

 This was all very insightful.
 Is there any advice you’d give to someone new to the industry, now that we’re in this digital age?

 I think I would tell them to be open-minded.
 While I’ve always been a pretty big proponent of new technology, I sometimes find that I’m not so quick to jump in and embrace it right away.
 It’s challenging to learn anything new.
 But the benefits and rewards of new technology are worth it.
 To be transparent, I was not thrilled to adopt a building app because I didn’t think our tenants were going to use it.
 Now, as the person who is trying to communicate and engage people at home and in the office, I’ve found that it has given me one more tool that makes my job easier.

 Having another place to share information, and get people on-board and engaged is a game-changer.
 Of course, no one anticipated the pandemic.
 But being able to make connections during a time like that when we couldn’t engage face-to-face was invaluable to us.
 So, I’d say be open-minded.
 Give it a try.
 It’s one more competitive factor that gives you an edge and helps with tenant engagement and satisfaction.

-Conversations is a monthly blog series that features the managers and partners who use HqO at the property level — the things they see, the challenges they have, and how they think technology impacts them.
+Conversations was a monthly blog series that featured the managers and partners who use HqO at the property level — the things they saw, the challenges they had, and how they thought technology impacted them.
+You can still catch these stories by subscribing to its podcast counterpart: Conversations with HqO.
 For more information about Cushman & Wakefield, click here.
 For more information about Nuveen, click here.
 To learn how HqO can elevate your tenant engagement strategies, schedule a free demo today.